DarkTronics/GeneticFlappyNN/README.md

   Each bird is controlled by a simple feedforward network implemented in PyTorch.
 The network takes three inputs (distance y from bird to top and bottom pipe and distance x from bird to pipe) and outputs a probability to flap.
   <img src="images/NN.png">

+  ### Crossover
+The **crossover** method creates a new child model by combining the parameters of two parent networks.
+For each parameter tensor (i.e. weights and biases):

+- A random mask is generated using `torch.rand_like`, with each element having a 50% chance of being selected.
+- Each element of the child’s parameter is chosen from either parent based on the random mask.
+- This process produces a network that is a mix of both parents and can potentially inherit strengths from each.

+### Mutation
+The **mutation** method introduces randomness to the network’s parameters to maintain diversity in the population and to explore new solutions.
+For each parameter tensor in the network:

+- A random mutation mask is generated with a given mutation rate (e.g., 10%).
+- Random noise (scaled by a mutation strength factor) is added to each element where the mutation mask is true.
+- This small perturbation helps avoid local minima and can lead to novel network behaviors when evolving.

 - **Visualization & Charting:**
   A simple table on-screen tracks generation number and score over time.